dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring.md

 ## To Turn In:
 * short description (couple of sentences) of what worked and what didn't.
+* make sure you have a deep connection test of your components, if api/client that they are making requests to each other, if database that it is storing something and your api uses it somehow, if some computational or sensor components make sure you are getting inputs.
 * make sure everyone on your team has been assigned at least 5 issues and has marked at least 1 issue as done.
 * turn in links to each assigned issue